 But what I care about more than what she thinks of me, is what I teach her about being a beautiful woman.

 I want my daughter to be brave.
 Does that mean she can’t cry?
 Of course not.
-I hope she’ll always be honest about her feelings and share them, rather than keeping them inside and letting them plague her mind or harden her heart.
+I hope she’ll always be honest about her feelings and share them, rather than keep them inside, allowing them to plague her mind or harden her heart.
 Only brave people face their fears and feelings.

 I want my daughter to have courage.
 Does that mean she won’t feel the blood pounding through her body as she takes a stand for something?
 Of course not.
 I hope that she will be keenly aware of that feeling, because oftentimes it’s the signal that what we’re about to do is right.
 Only courageous people move forward when the unknown seems scary.